Real space decay of flat band projectors from compact localized states: Numerical simulations

 Next we compute numerically the real space projector in \(x\)-direction \(P(1, 1; x)\) obtained from the CLS~\eqref{eq:square_cls} using Eq.~\eqref{eq:projector_fourier}.
 To verify the asymptotic decay of the projector, we assume the OZ-like ansatz: \(P(x) \sim x^{a} e^{-x/\xi_{\hat{x}}}\), where \(\xi_{\hat{x}}\) is the localization length in the x-direction, and check its validity [Fig.~\ref{fig:projector_result_summary}(e-f)].
-To extract parameters \(\xi_{\hat x}\) and \(a\), we devised a ratio-test type analysis~\cite{arfken2011chapter1} using the ratio \(f(x) = \tfrac{P(1, 1;x+1)}{P(1,1;x)}\) (Fig.~\ref{fig:projector_result_summary}(c)).
-With the OZ ansatz for the projector, the asymptotic behavior of \(f(x)\) for large \(x\) is given by: \(f(x) \sim \exp(-\xi^{-1}_{\hat{x}})(1 + ax^{-1})\).
+To extract parameters \(\xi_{\hat x}\) and \(a\), we devised a ratio-test type analysis~\cite{arfken2011chapter1} using the ratio

+[Fig.~\ref{fig:projector_result_summary}(c)].
+With the OZ ansatz for the projector, the asymptotic behavior of \(f(x)\) for large \(x\) is expected to be:

 Since the algebraic part is linear in \(x^{-1}\), we used a linear fit with respect to \(x^{-1}\) for large \(x\).
 The slope and the \(y\)-intercept of the fit is then used to extract the parameters \(a\) and \(\xi_{\hat x}\).

 The OZ ansatz is confirmed by the linear behavior of \(f(x)\) for large \(x\) (small \(x^{-1}\)) as shown in the inset of panel (e) of Fig.~\ref{fig:projector_result_summary}.
-The extracted length \(\xi_{\hat x}\) is shown in panel (f), and agrees well with theory, see SM~\cite{supp}.
+The extracted length \(\xi_{\hat x}\) is shown in panel (f), and agrees well with theory (Sec.~\ref{sec:real_space_fb:nearly_singular} and Appendix~\ref{app:OZ_decay}).
 The panels (c) and (d) show the behavior of the algebraic prefactor, \(P(x)e^{-x/\xi_{\hat x}}\).
 For large \(x\), we observe the expected OZ decay, \(x^{-1/2}\).
-Upon approaching the singular limit \(A = 0.9\), panel (d), we observe a crossover around \(x\approx \xi\) from an emergent algebraic decay of the singular case, \(x^{-2}\) for \(x < \xi\), to the OZ decay, \(x^{-1/2}\) for \(x > \xi\), confirming our analytical predictions, see SM~\cite{supp}.
+Upon approaching the singular limit \(A = 0.9\), panel (d), we observe a crossover around \(x\approx \xi\) from an emergent algebraic decay of the singular case, \(x^{-2}\) for \(x < \xi\), to the OZ decay, \(x^{-1/2}\) for \(x > \xi\), confirming our analytical predictions of Sec.~\ref{sec:real_space_fb:nearly_singular}.